Motivation For Learning

 Motivation is defined in Webster’s as “a reason or reasons for acting or behaving in a particular way.”
-It’s what makes us do something, whether it’s eating dinner, looking both ways before we cross the street, learning how to read, or looking something up on the Internet.
+It’s what makes us do something, whether it’s eating dinner, looking both ways before we cross the street, reading a novel, or looking something up on the Internet.

 If, on the other hand, we undertake that research in order to get a good mark on a term paper, we are extrinsically motivated.
-Likewise, when a parent tells a child that she’ll get ice cream if she finishes her peas, the parent is using extrinsic motivation to create the behavior he desires in his daughter.
-(And we could safely assume that, in this instance, the little girl isn’t intrinsically motivated to eat her peas!)
+Likewise, when a parent tells a child that they’ll get ice cream if they finish their peas, the parent is using extrinsic motivation to create the behavior he desires in his child.
+(And we could safely assume that the child isn’t intrinsically motivated to eat her peas!)
 Extrinsic motivation involves doing something in order to earn external rewards such as praise, money, or grades, or to avoid punishments.